Unlike most pit vipers, the habu snake gives birth to live young.

 These snakes have a very limited range, living on the islands of Okinawa, Amami, Amakarima Island, Kerama-Retto Island, and Okinawajima Island, of the Ryuku Archipelago in Japan.

 If you want to see one of these snakes in the wild, look for it on the larger volcanic islands in this region, where it is relatively common.
 It is generally not found on the smaller coral islands.

 Its favorite habitat is in the transitional zone between cultivated fields and palm forests.
 You may also see one of these snakes if you visit old tombs, caves, or structures with rock walls.

 Sadly, the most common place that people may spot these snakes is in marketplaces highly trafficked by tourists.
-These snakes are no longer living, however – they have been used to create habu sake, or snake wine, a supposedly medicinal drink with a whole snake coiled in the bottle.
+However, these snakes are no longer living and have been used to create habu sake, or snake wine, a supposedly medicinal drink with a whole snake coiled in the bottle.
 Though snake wine has been made and used for centuries, its sales have recently increased.
 Why?
 Because tourists want to take home the fearsome-looking snake in a bottle.

 The total population of these snakes is unknown, but researchers believe that the population is in decline.
 One reason is an observable decrease in the number of bites each year.
 On Okinawajima Island, around 300 people were bitten by these snakes each year in 1970.
 By the 1990s, 100 were bitten each year.
 In 2015, fewer than 30 bites occurred.

 The pattern is similar on Amamaioshima Island, where 300 bites per year in 1950 dropped to less than 100 bites per year by 2000.